rapmd73/JackrabbitRelay/Extras/Equilibrium/README.md

     @reboot ( /home/Equilibrium/Launcher ftxus MAIN trx/usd 2 1 PAPER & ) > /dev/null 2>&1

-Please be awarew that the exchange, coin, and other parameters **MUST** match the below usage.
+Please be aware that the exchange, coin, and other parameters **MUST** match the below usage.
 The cronjob will only work properly when it is aligned with a tested working coin.